bogdanrbucur/task-tracker/README.md

 ### Testing

 Running `setup.sh` will create the test folders as well.
-To run the tests, use `npm run test`.
+To run the tests, use `npm test`.
 A testing database will be created and destroyed for each test run.

 ### SFTP VS Code extension setup